santi1110/bd_lbc_team_template/README.md

 The next thing you'll want to be aware of is the template Java project.
 This project has no Java code, but it has a fleshed out `build.gradle` file with many common dependencies as a starting point for your project.
 You are not required to use the Java project, so feel free to genearate your own project if you'd like.

-Later on, you'll be asked to build a simple website, ad we've included an example of what that might look like.
+Later on, you'll be asked to build a simple website, and we've included an example of what that might look like.
 Use this example as a reference when it's time to build your website.

 What you won't find in this repo is learning material.
 All that can be found in Canvas.